Frost-Bite/rust-axum-google-discord-oauth2/README.md

-# What if you need a simple OAuth authorization?
+# What if you need a simple Axum OAuth authorization?

 Here's another way to add OAuth2 to Axum.
 This code is a rewritten version of the Axum example found [here](https://github.com/tokio-rs/axum/tree/main/examples/oauth), but with the addition of Redis and multiple OAuth providers: Google and Discord.
 It uses the [OAuth2 crate](https://crates.io/crates/oauth2).